Core Concepts

 10

-11// With validation - types from schema
+11// With validation - types flow from the schema

 14 name: z.string(),